Emergency First Aid Supplies

 First aid kits come in such a variety of sizes, sometimes with a very different selection of supplies.
 They can be everything from small pouch types for hiking or full-on paramedic style bags.
 You need to choose one that is the best for you and your family and the situations in which the kit(s) might be used.

 Larger kits would be for people who might live in quite remote areas and may have to depend on themselves for longer periods than people who are less remote.
 Anyone with medical training is apt to have a larger first aid kit (jump kit) or medical bag.
 The Grow Network Medicine Bag is a good place to start if you are making your own.
 It’s a great size for travelling or emergency evacuation.
 I have two.
 One for my herbal supplies, medications & homeopathy kits and one for my equipment (tools, bandages, tape, etc.).

 All first aid kits should be personalized for the people who are going to be using it the most.
 But it should have the most basic first aid supplies and then customize it from there.
 If you are more familiar with herbal medicines or homeopathics, then carry those in your bag.
 If you are more comfortable using OTC (or prescription) medications, then by all means use those.
 An emergency is no time to be learning about new things.
-If you require live-saving or sustaining medications, make sure you carry enough with you for at least a couple of days.
+If you require live-saving or sustaining medications, make sure you carry enough with you for at least a few days.